SecretNest/ImageStore/README.md

 These setting will not be preserved among instances of PowerShell.
 Every time the PowerShell started, there are set as ``` "SilentlyContinue"```.

+# Database
+ImageStore need SqlServer 2017 for hosting database.
+Each project should have a dedicated database.

+All editions of SqlServer 2017 on Windows are supported, including LocalDb, Express, Standard, Enterprise and Developer.
+Linux verions are not tested.

+Attached database file mode is supported and recommended.

+To install SqlServer 2017, access [Sql Server 2017 Homepage](https://www.microsoft.com/en-us/sql-server/sql-server-2017) and download the edition you desierd.
+LocalDb or Express edition will be a good choice IMHO.

 # Concept

 # Cmdlet